-The overall aims of the programme are to provide a relevant and dynamic programme which ensures the development of employment ready graduates who meet the needs of employers.
-Students can expect to learn and develop;

-- A systematic and contemporary understanding of the core leadership and management disciplines, principles, theory and good practice and be able to apply them - The ability to critically apply theories, concepts and models of operational and strategic leadership and management to an organisation in order to develop analytical skills appropriate to a management role - Entrepreneurship, innovation and enterprise skills to support the organisation in competing - in the fast moving, multi-channel business world - Self-discipline and independence as learners and management practitioners, capable of working in an interdisciplinary and diverse business environment - Commercial acumen and creative thinking skills to be able to contribute towards the success of an organisation in their sector
+- relevant knowledge and understanding of the environments in which businesses operate, increasing understanding of organisations, their management and the impact on economies.
+Students can expect to learn and develop; - A wide range of skills and attributes which equip graduates to become effective global citizens. - A systematic and contemporary understanding of the core business and management disciplines, principles, theory and good practice and be able to apply them to their sector context. - The ability to critically apply theories, concepts and models of operational and strategic business and management to an organisation in order to develop sector specific analytical skills appropriate to a management role in the sector - Entrepreneurship, innovation and enterprise skills to support the organisation in competing in the fast moving, multi-channel business world - Self-discipline, reflective and independence as learners and management practitioners, capable of working in an interdisciplinary and diverse business environment